-Juniors and seniors from all majors who have at least a 3.0 GPA are eligible to apply.
-Current sophomores who will be juniors in fall 2020 are eligible.
-Applicants must have earned at least 60 credits by the beginning of the mentorship period, and must enroll in and maintain a minimum of 12 hours in the semester of the award unless they are students graduating that semester.
+Sophomores, juniors, and seniors from all majors who have at least a 3.0 GPA are eligible to apply.
+Applicants must have earned at least 30 credits by the beginning of the mentorship period (excluding credit hours earned during high school).
+Students must enroll in and maintain a minimum of 12 hours in the semester of the award unless they are students graduating that semester.
 Only University of Houston main campus students are eligible to apply.

 How to Apply

 Students must complete the online PURS application, which requires:

 - Statement of research objectives and goals (not to exceed 500 words)

 - Information on your prior academic and research experience

 - Name of the UH faculty mentor who will be providing a letter of recommendation

 - Composed in consultation with the faculty sponsor

 - Written in first person and in your own words — not in your faculty mentor's words

 - Specific in stating the tasks to be accomplished during the semester program; scope and goals of the proposed research should be clearly defined, including the relative importance of the proposed research within its discipline